Filter Tokens Based on Term FrequencySource:

 A recipe object.
 The step will be added to the sequence of operations for this recipe.

-One or more selector functions to choose variables.
+One or more selector functions to choose which variables are affected by the step.
+See

 Not used by this step since no new variables are created.

-A logical to indicate if the recipe has been baked.
+A logical to indicate if the quantities for preprocessing have been estimated.

 An integer.
 Maximal number of times a word can appear before getting removed.